-Grape Root pe Root Borer Control Pest/Problem Management Options Amount of Formulation per acre Effect- iveness Mode of Action REI PHI Comments and Precautions Grape root borer borer moths should be Grape root borer is potentially the most significant pest of grapes in the southeastern US, but they are not present in all vineyards.
-Grape root porer moths should be monitored with pheromone baited traps.
+Grape Root t Borer Contro ol Pest/Problem Management Options Amount of Formulation per acre Effect- iveness Mode of Action REI PHI Comments and Precautions Grape root borer borer moths should be Grape root borer is potentially the most significant pest of grapes in the southeastern US, but they are not present in all vineyards.
+Grape root borer moths should be monitored with pheromone baited traps.
 Traps or dispensers should be placed in mid-June and continue through September.
 If moths are confirmed within a vineyard, mating disruption is the most effective control tool.
-Isomate GRB 100 Dispensers VG Mating dis- ruption Mounds need to be knocked down before winter.
-Pheromone-based mating disruption has provided 90% reduction of pupal counts on bunch grapes in Virginia.
+Isomate GRB 100 G VG Mating Mounding is an organically acceptable practice.
+Mounds need to be knocked down before winter.
+Pheromone-based mating disruption has provided Dispensers dis- ruption 90% reduction of pupal counts on bunch grapes in Virginia.
 Growers in NC have reported near 100% disruption in muscadine vineyards.
 Works best on vineyards of 5 acres of vines or more.
 Note that is can take two years before mating disruption efficacy becomes evident in a vineyard.
 Entomopathogenic nematodes (EPN) Steinernema feltiae or Heterorhabditis bacteriophora See label for rate 450,000 infective juveniles per vine G Biocontrol These are beneficial nematodes that will NOT attack the vines.
 They feed exclusively on insects.
 Apply EPNs to the base of the vines with a backpack sprayer or through the irrigation system.
 The EPNs need the soil to be moist, so either apply the nematodes just prior to a rain event or water them in with irrigation.
 Exact timing for application is still being worked out, but applications during May-June have been effective.